bd/twidor/README.md

 <img src="https://raw.githubusercontent.com/rich-murphey/twidor/master/web.assets/Twidor_MCC.png" width="30%" align="right"> For example, given the text "ed", shown on the right, Twidor will highlight the chord that sends "ed", rather than just "e".
 Note that this is different from the layout shown above in "Getting Started", where the option was not enabled and only "e" is highlighted.

 If you wish to learn all available chords, select this option.
-Twidor will show red highlighted buttons for the longest matching chord.
+Twidor will show red highlighted keys for the longest matching chord.
 For example, given the text, "the", Twidor will highlight the chord that sends "the", rather than "th" or "t".

-When you enable both "show chords" and "show multiple character chords", it further expands the keyboard layout to include labels for multiple character 2-button chords.
+When you enable both "show chords" and "show multiple character chords", it further expands the keyboard layout to include labels for multiple character 2-key chords.

 Note that this option affects only the red highlighted "hints".
 Regardless of this setting, the Twiddler can send multiple character chords, and Twidor will accept MCCs as input.